DCHitch092/week6_murder_day1_hw/hw_scope_whodunnit.md

 changeMurderer();
 const verdict = declareMurderer();
-// I predict that the murderer is Professor Plum console.log(verdict);
+// I predict that the murderer is Professor Plum (There will be an error) console.log(verdict);
 ```